BitSwap-BiFi/BITP/BITP/BITP-14.md

 ## SSI and DEX

-Bitswa will use SSI for:
+Bitswap will use SSI for:

 - Decentralization
 - Privacy